Chat2Graph LogoChat2Graph

 ]

-# Operator definitions: Units executing related actions, typically corresponding to a task phase
+# Operator Definition: An Operator is a unit that executes a series of related actions, typically corresponding to a phase of a task.

-# This `Reasoner` is typically an LLM-driven module responsible for understanding `instruction`,
+# This `Reasoner` is typically a module driven by a Large Language Model (LLM), responsible for understanding the `instruction`,

-# planning and invoking `tools` declared in `actions`, and generating final responses or decisions per `output_schema`.
+# planning and invoking the `tools` declared in the `actions`, and generating the final response or decision according to the `output_schema`.

 #